Best Receipt Scanner App for Taxes in 2026

 - Expensify: Good – SmartScan is reliable for clean receipts

-- Dext: Good – strong extraction, especially for invoices
+- Dext: Good – strong extraction, especially invoices and statements

 - ATO myDeductions: None – manual entry only